maxushuang/boolEqual/README.md

 };
 boolEqual(obj, obj2); // return true
 ```
-##Attention
+## Attention
-When compare function, it always return false, whatever the function attached an object or a single function.
+When the function appears in comparison, it always return false.